Born: Mar. 19, 1955 Idar-Oberstein, West Germany

 2007 saw Bruce in the Quentin Tarantino/Robert Rodriguez flick Grindhouse, teamed with Halle Berry in Perfect Stranger and teamed with Justin Long as he revisted the role that made him a superstar, John McClane, in Live Free or Die Hard.

 As time progresses, we'll have more info about Bruce Willis here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.